foreverXZC/terratest_guideline/README.md

 ### Template

-The rest files of this guideline is a template which stands for a simple usage of terratest.
+The rest files of this guideline composes a template which stands for a simple usage of terratest.
 Although it seems quite basic, it contains almost everything required including terraform files, test case, test code, `Gemfile`, `Rakefile`, `Dockerfile`, `.travis.yml`, etc. We can conveniently run this template after we set up the environment correctly or use docker instead.

 ### Example